-Manuscripts must be clearly typed in MS Word double-spaced with a legible font (Arial size 11 is preferable).
+Manuscripts must be clearly typed in MS Word 1.5. spacing with a legible font (Arial, size 11 is preferable).

 Authors should not assume that the readers know the context in which the article is set.
 The content needs to be organised in a coherent and logical manner and may require concise descriptions and definitions of terms to elucidate the content.
-A review of the relevant literature must be provided.